Which Color Diamonds are the Most Rare?

 Rarity: Common to Moderate

-Brown diamonds—from light champagne to deep cognac—are plentiful, especially from former Argyle Mine production, but still rare compared to white stones.
-While many lack collector appeal, well-graded warm-toned browns remain a subtle, luxury market favorite.
+Brown diamonds—ranging from light champagne to deep cognac tones—are relatively plentiful, especially from historic Argyle Mine production.
+While they are still incredibly rare compared to traditional white stones, well-graded, warm-toned browns remain a subtle and sophisticated luxury market favorite for collectors seeking an understated look.

 2. Fancy Yellow Diamonds

-Caused by nitrogen impurities, yellow diamonds are the most common among colored stones.
-Though more available than other colors, Fancy Intense and Fancy Vivid grades carry premium value.
-Popular in bridal and fashion segments for their vibrant sparkle.
+Caused by nitrogen impurities present during formation, yellow diamonds are the most frequently occurring stones among natural fancy colors.
+Though they are more widely available than other hues, top-tier Fancy Intense and Fancy Vivid grades carry immense premium value and remain exceptionally popular in both bridal and fashion segments for their vibrant sparkle.

 3. Fancy Orange Diamonds